 1) Mapping between DSCP marking and 5QI: Consistent mapping between DSCP marking value and 5QI in the PLMN for Remote UE and the PLMN for Relay UE to ensure that the QoS is consistent for the end to end user plane path in both UL and DL direction between Remote UE <-> Relay UE <-> Relay UE RPLMN <-> Remote UE RPLMN.
 It is proposed to achieve interoperability by adding a recommendation for mapping between 5QI/ARP and DSCP mapping in TS 23.501 [6] annex so that the PLMNs use the same mapping values for UL and DL user plane traffic.

 2) Use of SPI for mapping to QoS Flows: It is proposed that the Remote UE's PLMN identifies the appropriate QoS for the services offered using IKE signaling as defined for Network Requested PDU Session Modification in step 4 of 23.502 [8] Figure 4.12.6-1: "UE or Network Requested PDU Session Modification via untrusted non-3GPP access".
-Based on this, the remote UE requests for appropriate QoS with the Relay UE (over PC5) including the SPI and the QoS parameters received over IKE from the N3IWF.
+Based on this, the remote UE requests for appropriate QoS with the Relay UE (over PC5) including the N3IWF address and SPI and the PC5 QoS parameters mapped from the QoS parameters received over NAS message from the N3IWF.
 Then the Relay UE determines whether the already existing QoS Flow for the PDU Session (used to relay traffic of this Remote UE) fulfils the QoS needs of the remote UE or not.
 If the Relay UE determines the need to request for modified QoS, it initiates PDU Session modification procedure towards its own serving PLMN.
-As part of the PDU Session modification procedure, the Relay UE will also include the SPI so that the network can use this for mapping the DL traffic (identified by SPI) to the appropriate QoS Flow.
+As part of the PDU Session modification procedure, the Relay UE will also include the N3IWF address and SPI so that the network can use this for mapping the DL traffic (identified by N3IWF address and SPI) to the appropriate QoS Flow.
 The call flow is shown in Figure 6.45.2-1.

 6.45.2 Procedures